Estimated reading time: 5 minutes

 Therefore, when your original footage is not too close-up to begin with, it can be used for creating new TikTok clips, using TikTok sounds and all the rest.

-My new workflow is now something like this:
+My new content reuse strategy is now something like this:

 After filming, editing, and publishing a long form YouTube video, Repurpose.io automatically saves my published video on my Google Drive.
 When I want to create a new TikTok, I download the video and use it in the TikTok app.
-After publishing, Repurpose.io automatically publishes my TikTok in Shorts and Reels, too.
+After publishing, Repurpose.io automatically publishes my TikTok in Shorts and Reels, too so it actually reuses TikTok videos, too.
 And that’s it!
 No more wasting good content or working twice as hard for publishing similar content.

 I also use Later for scheduling content.
 Later is another service for content repurposing.
 It allows you to easily publish across platforms, such as Instagram, TikTok, Facebook, Twitter, making the necessary customizations really easy.
 Currently, I use it for Instagram photo posts and stories, not a lot for repurposing video content, but even with this limited use it’s a very helpful app.
 I pay 18$ a month for the starter plan.

 Here’s how my plan looks like on Later: